DIPlib/diplib/doc/src/image.md

 \subsection external_interface Define an image's allocator

-The the previous sub-section we saw how to encapsulate external data.
+Int the previous sub-section we saw how to encapsulate external data.
 The resulting image object can be used as input and output, but most *DIPlib* functions will reforge their output images to be of appropriate size and data type.
 Unless the allocated image is of suitable size and data type, and the image is